spsforks/google-sanitizers-wiki/MemorySanitizer.md

 # Introduction

-[MemorySanitizer](MemorySanitizer) (MSan) is a detector of uninitialized memory reads in C/C++ programs.
+MemorySanitizer (MSan) is a detector of uninitialized memory reads in C/C++ programs.

 Uninitialized values occur when stack- or heap-allocated memory is read before it is written.
 MSan detects cases where such values affect program execution.

-[MemorySanitizer](MemorySanitizer) is bit-exact: it can track uninitialized bits in a bitfield.
+MSan is bit-exact: it can track uninitialized bits in a bitfield.
 It will tolerate copying of uninitialized memory, and also simple logic and arithmetic operations with it.
-In general, [MemorySanitizer](MemorySanitizer) silently tracks the spread of uninitialized data in memory, and reports a warning when a code branch is taken (or not taken) depending on an uninitialized value.
+In general, MSan silently tracks the spread of uninitialized data in memory, and reports a warning when a code branch is taken (or not taken) depending on an uninitialized value.

-[MemorySanitizer](MemorySanitizer) implements a subset of functionality found in Valgrind (Memcheck tool).
+MSan implements a subset of functionality found in Valgrind (Memcheck tool).
 It is significantly faster than Memcheck (TODO:benchmark).

 # Getting MemorySanitizer

-[MemorySanitizer](MemorySanitizer) is part of LLVM trunk and has been widely available as a compile-time option in clang since version 4.0.
+MemorySanitizer is part of LLVM trunk and has been widely available as a compile-time option in clang since version 4.0.

-At this time, [MemorySanitizer](MemorySanitizer) supports x86\_64, AArch64, PPC64, and MIPS64.
+At this time, MSan supports x86\_64, AArch64, PPC64, and MIPS64.

 # Using MemorySanitizer

-To use [MemorySanitizer](MemorySanitizer), compile and link your program with -fsanitize=memory -fPIE -pie.
+To use MSan, compile and link your program with -fsanitize=memory -fPIE -pie.

 To get any stack traces, add -fno-omit-frame-pointer.